 In addition to this, you should also hold on to any evidence that shows your employer was aware of the situation.
 Any witnesses to the behavior will also be useful in proving guilt.
 All of this evidence will help your attorney in delivering your case.

 If you are in the Phoenix, AZ area and have been a victim of a hostile work environment, let us help you.
-At Ybarra Maldonado Law Group, we fight aggressively for our clients so that they can focus on their own wellbeing.
-If you feel your wellbeing is compromised due to hostility in the workplace, you need one of our experienced attorneys on your side.
+At Ybarra Maldonado Law Group, our Phoenix civil rights lawyers fight aggressively for our clients so that they can focus on their own wellbeing.
+If you feel your workplace compromises your wellbeing, you may need one of our experienced attorneys on your side.
 Call or text us today at 602-910-4040.
-You can also fill out an online form to receive a free consultation.